-How to Care for Chrysanthemums: 6 Things You Need to Know About Mums
+10 Things You Need to Know About Chrysanthemums

 The star of every autumn display has got to be those lush, gorgeous mums in harvest shades of yellow, burgundy and orange, or pretty pinks, purples and whites.
-Here’s how to care for chrysanthemums, plus how to choose the best plants for your fall garden.
+Here’s how to care for chrysanthemums, plus how to choose the best mums to add color to your fall garden.

 If you picked up your mums from the fall display at the corner store or supermarket, it’s probably a florist mum.
 They’re bred to be beautiful but won’t survive the winter.